eskay993/gamefiles/sp-football-life-2025/README.md

 1. Run Lutris and select `SP Football Life 2025` (single click just to highlight it)
 2. Click the wine glass icon at the bottom and select `Run EXE inside Wine Prefix`
 3. Browse to `<GAME_INSTALL_PATH>/drive_c/Program Files (x86)/SP Football Life 2025`
-> Note: If you followed the guide above, and installed the game in the default Lutris location, the full path on Steam Deck will be `/home/deck/Games/sp-football-life-2025/drive_c/Program Files (x86)/SP Football Life 2025/`
 4. Choose either `Settings.exe` or `FL25 switcher.exe` to launch the respective exe file and make any changes.

+> [!Note]
+> If you followed the guide above, and installed the game in the default Lutris location, the full path on Steam Deck will be `/home/deck/Games/sp-football-life-2025/drive_c/Program Files (x86)/SP Football Life 2025/`

 ## How to add SPFL to Steam Library / Game Mode